allthingslinux/mod-handbook/README.md

 With the conclusion of the body - rejoice!
 The hardest part is over.
 Wrapping up your opening statement, is simple.

 We would advise to end with:
-"Any questions, do let me know."
+`"Any questions, do let me know."`

 All this does is help tie up your remarks, and encourage the user to engage with the ticket.

 ## 3.3 Interacting with Members in a Ticket

 ### 3.3.1 How to Respond to Members
-Working on the assumption that your member has noticed the ticket and interacted with it - it's important to respond to any statements, questions or concerns they have with etiquette, decency and decorum.
-And above all, patience.
+Working on the assumption that your member has noticed the ticket and interacted with it - it's important to respond to any statements, questions or concerns they have with etiquette, decency, dcorum and above all, patience.

 You are far more likely to make errors of judgment if you are rushing to respond or defend yourself to a member in a ticket.

-To reduce this occurring, we advise waiting a couple of minutes between receiving their message and responding to it with one of your own - by slowing things down you give yourself more time to formulate an appropriate response and reign in any potential emotional flaws with your response.
+To reduce this occurring, we advise waiting a couple of minutes between receiving their message and responding to it with one of your own - by slowing things down, you give yourself more time to formulate an appropriate response and reign in any potential emotional factors.

 ### 3.3.2 If You're Ever Stuck
 If you ever find yourself in a pickle, or feel that you're unsure on how best to reply - please don't think that you are required to figure it out for yourself!

-Your fellow moderators in ⁠mod-chat will always be around to provide sound guidance and advice, so don't hesitate to reach out.
+Your fellow moderators in #⁠mod-chat will always be around to provide sound guidance and advice, so don't hesitate to reach out.

 ## 3.4 Wrapping Up the Ticket

 ### 3.4.1 Warning the User
 When all is said and done, if required you'll need to log the user and their infraction with Wick's "Warn" command.
 Wick is one of the bots you'll learn to use in its entirety - but for now let's just focus on the warn command.

 To use this command, simply:
 `/warn [user] [reason]`

-Note: There is no need to use the `proof` prefix.
+[Note: There is no need to use the `proof` prefix.]

 When writing the reason section of the warn, make sure to reference the area of the CoC that they have violated.